MariaKonstantinov/web_project_4/README.md

 - Sprint 1 => Create a simple one-page website created using HTML5 and CSS3.
 Add responsiveness (max 1280px -> browser, min 320px -> mobile).
 "Edit Profile" popup form created (input text values - "name", "about me", save-button and close-button).
 Users are able now to edit their profile data.

-- Sprint 2 => Add "Edit Place Card" popup form (input text values - "place name", "place link", create-button and close-button).
-Users are able now to add a new card to the existing ones.
+- Sprint 2 => Add "Add Card" popup form (input text values - "title", "image link", create-button and close-button).
+Users are able now to add a new image card to the existing ones.
 Added delete-button with functionality to delete a card.
-Added functionality to heart-icon (when clicked - it changes color from transparent to black).
+Added functionality to "like" the images by clicking on heart-icon (when clicked - it changes color from transparent to black).

 - Sprint 3 => Add validation to all popup forms.
 Add functionality to close popups by clicking outside popup form and pressing "Escape" button.